You'll Like The 2009 Chevrolet Colorado If...

 Under the Hood

-Engine choices for the Colorado include four- and five-cylinder powerplants.
+Engine choices for the Colorado include four- and five-cylinder powerplants, as well as a V8 engine on the LT trims.
 The standard 2.9-liter four and the optional 3.7-liter five are both derivatives of the in-line six found in the Chevrolet TrailBlazer and GMC Envoy.
 Though the sizes of these engines might seem small, they are both big on power.
 The 2.9-liter four-cylinder produces an impressive 185 horsepower and offers up most of its 190 pound-feet of torque between the ranges of 1200 and 5600 rpm.
 That's enough power to muscle any lightly-equipped four-wheel-drive vehicle through the toughest terrain.
 The optional 3.7-liter engine makes 242 horsepower.
 Both of these engines produce class-leading horsepower while returning good fuel economy.
+The big 5.3-liter V8 is powerful but not easy on gas and is best ordered only when towing is a priority.

 2.9-liter in-line 4